mastro35/dc2/README.md

 ## 🧾 License

-This project is licensed under the GNU GPL v2.0 or later.
+This project is licensed under the GNU GPL v2.0.

 ## ☕ Support